PD-BDS/PD-BDS/README.md

 ## Work at Plant Supervision

 Products I have built as an AI Engineer since 2025.
-The code is private; I'm glad to walk through the architecture in conversation.

 **HireX** · AI-assisted candidate screening<br>
-*Problem:* recruiters read every CV against every job description by hand, and shortlists vary from reviewer to reviewer.<br>
-*What it does:* a multi-agent pipeline parses each resume, scores it against the job requirements with written reasoning, ranks the candidates, and gives recruiters a retrieval-backed chat to ask follow-up questions about anyone on the list.<br>
-*Built on:* FastAPI backend with PostgreSQL, JWT auth and rate limiting; LangGraph and CrewAI orchestration with LangSmith tracing; ChromaDB for retrieval; React front end; deployed on Azure App Service with Azure Files for persistent state.
-An earlier open-source version is at [PD-BDS/HireX](https://github.com/PD-BDS/HireX).<br>
+HireX is an AI application for candidate screening, developed at Plant Supervision ApS.
+It assists project managers in writing a proper job description from the client's needs and the requirements of the role.
+Candidate CVs are embedded and a RAG pipeline finds the top-matching candidates for each job.
+Project managers and recruiters can then analyse each matched candidate's profile, see the insights drawn from it and read why the candidate would be a good fit for the role. <br>
 `FastAPI` `PostgreSQL` `LangGraph` `CrewAI` `ChromaDB` `React` `Azure`

 **Assessk** · SaaS for ISO 12100 machinery risk assessment<br>
-*Problem:* risk assessments for industrial machinery are long, expert-heavy documents that safety engineers assemble by hand from standards, checklists and templates.<br>
-*What it does:* a SaaS application that takes a safety engineer through the whole assessment — project setup, hazard identification, risk estimation, reduction measures and the final PDF report — with LangGraph agents that draft and check content using retrieval over the ISO and EU source texts.
-A desktop shell supports on-site use.<br>
+Assessk is a SaaS application for ISO 12100 machinery risk assessment with AI assistance.
+It takes a safety engineer through the complete assessment: project setup, hazard identification, risk estimation, reduction measures and the final report, delivered as a PDF.
+It works from the EU directives, the ISO standards and the Essential Health and Safety Requirements (EHSR).
+On that basis it suggests hazards, cites the relevant documents and standards, proposes measures to reduce risk and helps compile the report.
-*Built on:* FastAPI with async PostgreSQL, LangGraph workflows and RAG; Next.js, React and Tailwind front end; Electron desktop shell; self-hosted on Hetzner with Docker Compose, Caddy, Prometheus and Grafana monitoring, and automated backups.<br>
+The application makes no autonomous decision.
+Its purpose is to give safety engineers a structured and focused workflow by taking on the tedious parts of the work.
+That means finding the matching standards, writing report content in the proper language with correct citations, and the reporting and other supporting tasks.
+Their time can then go on machine safety and their own critical thinking.<br>
 `FastAPI` `LangGraph` `RAG` `Next.js` `TypeScript` `Docker` `Hetzner`

 **Contractbook** · internal contract-lifecycle tool<br>
-*Problem:* contracts drafted in Word and signed over email leave no reliable record of who changed or approved what.<br>
-*What it does:* drafting in a rich-text editor with templates, electronic signature, PDF generation, and a hash-chained audit trail so every revision and signature is verifiable.<br>
-*Built on:* FastAPI with PostgreSQL and JWT authentication; React and TypeScript front end (Vite, TanStack Query, TipTap editor) with Tailwind.<br>
+Contractbook is an internal contract-lifecycle application developed at Plant Supervision ApS for the company's own contract management.
+Users create contract templates and forms, so that one template can be reused across multiple parties.
+Contracts are drafted in a rich-text editor and signed electronically, and the application tracks the signing progress of each contract and files the finished documents.
+Every revision and every signature is recorded in a verifiable audit trail.
+It helps Legal team to create, filing and manage contracts.<br>
 `FastAPI` `React` `TypeScript` `Vite` `Tailwind`

 ## Tools I use